 The Meaning of Different Elephant Symbols

 Elephants hold significant meaning in many cultures and symbols of these majestic creatures have been depicted in mythology and religion for thousands of years.
+Here at One Tribe Apparel, they adorn our traditional Thai Elephant Pants and Elephant Bracelets.
 There are many meanings and interpretations behind elephant symbols, which are particularly significant in Indian and Asian faiths, including Hinduism and Buddhism.

 Strength & Power: In the most general, universal meaning, the elephant symbolizes strength and power.
 This meaning refers to both the body and the mind.
 The elephant is also seen as a sort of spirit guide to help us along a journey that requires patience.